How To Get MLS Access In 6 Ways (Even Without A License)

 Everyone with a property on the MLS has essentially raised their hand to sell their house and is saying "Yes, I'm willing and able to sell!"
 This is one of the reasons Pro Wholesalers use the MLS as a primary lead source.

-There are other ways to get access to MLS real estate data, but nothing beats the actual MLS.
+There are other ways to on how to get access to MLS real estate data, but nothing beats the actual MLS.
 That's why we like to call the MLS "the king database."
 It is where other websites pull their information from because it is the source.
 So, we’re going to share software that has MLS data, that pulls a lot of the MLS data from different MLSs across the nation, and we’re also going to show you some websites with MLS data, as well.

 All of these methods of getting MLS data work.
-You can wholesale housesfind rental properties, and invest in real estate using the actual MLS software with MLS data, and also third-party websites with MLS data, but nothing is going to beat out the actual MLS.
+You can wholesale houses, find rental properties, and invest in real estate using the actual MLS software with MLS data, and also third-party websites with MLS data, but nothing is going to beat out the actual MLS.
 It is the most up-to-date resource.
 So, we just want to make that very clear.

 Now, having access to the MLS allows us to be on the offense.
 Having MLS access allows us to go after the exact deals that our cash buyers, investors, clients, and financing partners want.
 It allows us to be on the offense because everyone on the MLS already wants to sell their property.
 Right?